Appendix A — Data Wrangling FAQ.

 So you don’t need to create primary key/foreign key relationships although they are very useful and required if there are related objects with no field to match by.

-A.5.9 Speed up mysql queries-avoiding Lost connection to MySQL server during query error
+Speed up mysql queries-avoiding Lost connection to MySQL server during query error

 Ensure you have defined indexes on the columns you use in your joins.
 The server has a guard to ensure that queries don’t block up the server for others.
 That guard kills long-running queries.
 Indexes make it much easier for mysql to do the joins.
 You can define these through phpmyadmin using the Index icon to the right of the column row on the structure tab (it might be hidden under the “More” button if you don’t have enough wide on your screen).